The Best Tiny Desk Concerts Of 2018

 Naia Izumi

 This year's Tiny Desk Contest winner, Naia Izumi, is one of the most dazzling guitarists we've seen, and he's got a voice that conjures memories of Jeff Buckley.
-Here, Izumi joins the ranks of past Tiny Desk Contest winners Fantastic Negrito (who's since won a Grammy and been nominated for another), Gaelynn Lea (who released a gorgeous album this year) and Tank and the Bangas (who recently signed a major-label deal en route to absolute power), as well as one of 2018's most talked-about finalists, Hobo Johnson, whose Tiny Desk Contest entry went viral.
+Here, Izumi joins the ranks of past Tiny Desk Contest winners Fantastic Negrito (who's since won a Grammy and been nominated for another), Gaelynn Lea (who released a gorgeous album this year) and Tank and the Bangas (who recently signed a major-label deal), as well as one of 2018's most talked-about finalists, Hobo Johnson, whose Tiny Desk Contest entry went viral.

 The Band's Visit

-The first-ever Broadway musical to play the Tiny Desk, The Band's Visit — starring, among others, Katrina Lenk and Tony Shalhoub — showed up in the morning, performed a few pieces, and zoomed back to New York in time to make a 7 o'clock curtain.
+The first-ever Broadway musical to play the Tiny Desk, The Band's Visit — starring, among others, Katrina Lenk and Tony Shalhoub — showed up in the morning, performed a few pieces, and zoomed back to New York in time to make a 7 p.m. curtain.
 A few weeks later, the show won a staggering 10 Tony Awards, including best musical, best director and best score, not to mention lead-acting awards for Lenk and Shalhoub.
 Coincidence?

 Jorja Smith